whimdriven/meca/readme.md

 - Daily updates.
 Cross-reference for new cases and manner of death dispositions against pending cases are made daily when the Medical Examiner's native copy provides updates.

+- Homicide and Suicide studies.
+Ongoing updates at regular intervals of Homicide and Suicide demographics for the county.

 Known Issues and Self-Initiated Adjustments:
 - The aforementioned zip codes - most keyed into the native edition are incorrect.
 I have updated the vast majority of Chicago city zips already.